ringcentral/engage-digital-source-sdk-js/README.md

 # Remember the https://xxxx.ap.ngrok.io, we will use it later
 ```

-Follow [Step by step guide to enable SDK source](docs/enable-sdk-source.md) to prepare the source.
+Follow [Step by step guide to create Dimelo SDK source in Admin console](docs/enable-sdk-source.md) to prepare the source.

 ```bash
 # create env file